nrkno/sofie-core/README.md

 *Note: This is a work in progress!*

-This is the core application of the NRK "Sofie" News Studio Automation System.
+This is the core application of the [Sofie News Studio Automation System](https://github.com/nrkno/Sofie-TV-automation/).

 ## Local development
 First, install meteor: